 October – Korean Pear

 Those that love apples will love Korean pears.
-They are round and much bigger and juicier than typical peers.
+They are round and much bigger, and juicier than their typical peers.
 They are very sweet and have a white interior that is hard and crisp when ripe.
 Therefore, these pears are sometimes referred to as apple pears.
-The skin is very thin and Koreans move to put these pears in salads.
+The skin is very thin, and Koreans move to put these pears in salads.
 Furthermore, Korean pear juices are a great Korean hangover drink.
 It is regarded as one of the more popular fruits to buy in South Korea.

 November – Persimmon